 As noted earlier, net assets may serve over time as a useful indicator of a government's financial position.
-In the case of the Rochester Land Bank Corporation, assets exceed liabilities by \$1,140,588 at the close of the most recent fiscal year.
-The Rochester Land Bank Corporation's net position consists primarily of grant proceeds.
+In the case of the Rochester Land Bank Corporation, assets exceed liabilities by \$1,389,284 at the close of the most recent fiscal year.
+The Rochester Land Bank Corporation's net position consists primarily of grant proceeds and sale proceeds.